SUBSCRIBE TO OUR FREE NEWSLETTER

 Free the Corinthian 100+.
 This article describes the growing movement to demand debt forgiveness for the many, many young people who were lured into taking on student debt by rip-off for-profit colleges, like Corinthian and others, who delivered a bad education and then went bankrupt, leaving their students with a lousy education and bad employment prospects but with a large burden of student debt.
 Over 100 brave former students have gone on strike, refusing to pay their debt payments.
 The resulting movement has gotten the Education Department to acknowledge they have the power to wipe out these debts, and the resulting movement has pressured the Department to (far too slowly) begin to set up mechanisms for these people to free themselves from the dead weight of their student debt.
 We should all support this proposition: If a college rips off students and leaves them stranded, they should not have to pay those debts.
 They should be able to get on with their lives.

-Interestingly, there was one line in Clinton's speech on Monday that points in this direction.
+Interestingly, one line in Clinton's speech on Monday points in this direction.
 Speaking of her limited debt reform proposals, she declared: "Your debt will only last for a fixed period of time.
 It will not hang over your head forever."
 That should obviously mean that debt should not last until you get to Social Security age.
 It is a start toward a debt jubilee.

 Debt-Free College and Action on Debt Can Win Primaries - and the General Election

-Clearly, Bernie Sanders, Martin O'Malley, and Hillary Clinton all think of themselves as champions of debt-free college - and of reducing the burden of past student debt.
-They also think that their proposals give them a winning edge in the Democratic caucuses and primaries.
-Those of us who put these issues on the table should push to get them to debate in order to explain and improve their plans.
+Bernie Sanders, Martin O'Malley, and Hillary Clinton all think of themselves as champions of debt-free college - and of reducing the burden of past student debt.
+They also think their proposals give them a winning edge in the Democratic caucuses and primaries.
+Those of us who put these issues on the table should push to get them to debate to explain and improve their plans.

 Take It To the General Election

-But we need to make sure that our progressive college affordability ideas are made big winning issues in the general election.
-So far, we have heard nothing but bromides - and some of them dangerous - from the large number of Republicans running win the White House.
-None of them identify with President Dwight Eisenhower, a Republican who actually believed in investing in infrastructure and education.
+However, we need to make sure that our progressive college affordability ideas are made into big winning issues in the general election.
+So far, we have heard nothing but bromides - and some of them dangerous - from the large number of Republicans running to win the White House.
+None of them identify with President Dwight Eisenhower, a Republican who believed in investing in infrastructure and education.
 And their ideological blinders make them unable to be as creative as the Eisenhower Republicans (and the Veterans of Foreign Wars) who supported the vast investments in the GI Bill that today's Republicans would consider unaffordable.

-The Asbury Park Press, reports that Gov. Chris Christie, in an interview on Fox & Friends, "said the top two issues people in New Hampshire ask him about are terrorism, specifically the Islamic State, and student debt accumulated by college students."
+The Asbury Park Press reports that Gov. Chris Christie, in an interview on Fox & Friends, "said the top two issues people in New Hampshire ask him about are terrorism, specifically the Islamic State, and student debt accumulated by college students."
 We know that Christie and all the others have a lot to say about terrorism, much of it wrong - but what do they have to say to the many, many Americans, including lots of Republicans, who are standing up at town halls and asking them what they would do about student debt?

 The video the Clinton campaign released with her plan contains a good line: "Higher education should be a right - not a privilege for those who can afford it."